-To comply with New York Consolidated Laws, General Obligations Law, section 5-1501B, your power of attorney must include:
+To be deemed legal in New York, your power of attorney must include:

-- The dated and notarized signature of the principal, while he or she still has mental capacity
+- The dated and notarized signature of the principal, while the principal still has mental capacity

 - The dated and notarized signature of the agent(s)

 - Specific language required by statute, which are already included on our state form

 The principal or agent may authorize another person to sign and date the form.
 This is usually done in a fiduciary capacity, such as by an attorney.
 For the signature to be legal, the person signing the form must provide proof of such authorization, along with proper identification.